Element collecting

 Element collecting is the hobby of collecting the chemical elements.
 Many element collectors simply enjoy finding peculiar uses of chemical elements.
 Others enjoy studying the properties of the elements, possibly engaging in amateur chemistry, and some simply collect elements for no practical reason.
 Some element collectors invest in elements, while some amateur chemists have amassed a large collection of elements—Oliver Sacks, for example.
 In recent years, the hobby has gained popularity with media attention brought by element collectors like Theodore Gray.
+Sagar Jamane describes element collecting as “more a discipline than a hobby.”
+“It’s a reminder of the enormous effort of all the beautiful minds behind the periodic table and element discovery,” he says, adding that it's thrilling to see the elements that make up the universe at such close quarters.

 Acquiring elements

 Some collectors attempt to collect very high purity samples of each element.
 Others prefer to find the element in everyday use.
 Some are averse to collecting the element as a compound or alloy, while others find this acceptable.
 Collectors may isolate elements in their own homes.
 Hydrogen, for example, can be easily isolated via the electrolysis of water.

 In addition to the element samples, some element collectors also collect items connected with the element, such as manufactured goods containing the element, rocks and minerals with the element as a constituent or compounds of the element.
 Some manufacturers also sell coins made from pure elements, and density cubes made from the pure element can also be sourced on auction sites such as eBay.

 Some commercial retailers now cater to the element collecting community, even selling large quantities in sets, since purchasing elements from large chemical companies is frequently prohibited or uneconomical for individuals.
 There are a number of specialist element providers which retail to the public over the web, sell individual element samples in addition to full and partial element sets.
 Many also sell elements through auction sites, such as eBay.
-Established specialist providers include Nova Elements, RGB Elements, Smart Elements, SMT Metalle Wimmer, PEGUYS, Metallium, Collect the Periodic Table, Luciteria, and Onyxmet.
+Established specialist providers include RGB Elements, Engineered Labs, Nova Elements, Smart Elements, SMT Metalle Wimmer, PEGUYS, Metallium, Collect the Periodic Table, Luciteria, and Onyxmet.